gritmind/semantic-annotation/README.md

 ## Contribution
+* Text preprocessing (rule list) for specific dataset (especially for improving the performance of parsers)
 * Improve the model performance of previous research model, REaCT (Dollmann et al., 2016)
-* Design new feature set modeled on Language Frame.
+* Design new feature set modeled on Language Frame
+*